aabeshkarmacharya/pdf_scraper/README.md

-## Scraping pdf files using pyquery
+## Scraping pdf files using pdfquery
 Pdf files can be converted to xml and be queried using pdfquery.
 It supports both xpath using the underlying and css selector like syntax.